-This keyword is used exclusively for the nuclear reaction used as an incident- projectile source.
+This keyword is used exclusively for the nuclear reaction used as an incident-projectile source.
 The apparatus in which this reaction took place is entered under FACILITY, and the quality of the resulting particle beam is entered under INC-SPECT (see Incident-Projectile Energy).
-(For certain cases, e.g., reactor neutrons used as source, the use of the keywords INC-SOURCE and FACILITY is somewhat overlapping.)
+(For certain cases, e.g., when the neutron source is a reactor, the use of the keywords INC-SOURCE and FACILITY is somewhat overlapping.)